salrashid123/gcp_tokendistributor/README.md

 `VM-A` checks `instanceID`, `serviceAccount`, `audience` and other claims in the document.

 `VM-A` looks up Firestore using the `instanceID` as  the key.

+`VM-A` uses GCP Compute API to retrieve the current/active startup script for `VM-B`

+`VM-A` compares the hash of the retrieved startup script against the value in Firestore previously authorized.
+If mismatch, return error.

-`VM-B` returns encrypted RSA/AES key
+`VM-A` returns encrypted RSA/AES key to `VM-B`

-`VM-A` uses its TPM to decrypt RSA and AES key
+`VM-B` uses its TPM to decrypt RSA and AES key

 If RSA key is a GCP Service Account, use that to download data from Google Services.
-The AES/RSA key can be from any provider (AWS/Azure, etc)
+The AES/RSA key can be from any provider  (AWS/Azure, etc) or really any arbitrary secret

 ![images/sequence.png](images/sequence.png)